 What Makes a Good Shift?

-Be honest with your answer.
-Tell your interviewer what makes a good shift in terms of what you want to have achieved in that shift.
-Also what you most enjoy doing, as well as the things you will have worked on and the ways that you will have helped your patients and colleagues.
-Rather than simply stating that a fully-staffed shift and the right resources make a good shift, recognise the positive and more challenging elements of a day in your profession.
-Mention organisation, time management, communication and collaboration as tactics to help transform a difficult shift into a good experience.
+Be honest with your answer: tell your interviewer what makes a good shift in terms of what you want to have achieved in that shift and what you most enjoy doing, as well as the things you will have worked on and the ways that you will have helped your patients and colleagues.
+Rather than simply stating that a fully-staffed shift and the right resources make a good shift, recognise the positive and more challenging elements of a day in your profession, and mention organisation, time management, communication and collaboration as tactics to help transform a difficult shift into a good experience.